gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/rethinking-package-managers.md

 - There will be new tradeoffs for how we select trusted dependencies.
 - By tracking how much a package is actually used in production we can hint to AI developers that a given micro-package is worth using
 - If the package manager is also integrated with the deployment service we can ensure the user actually pays to run the package as a proof of trust

+### Function search

+- Efficient lookup of functions based on their type signatures, like Hoogle (in Haskell)
+- Testing two implementations of the same interface for
+  - Speed
+  - Memory
+  - Correctness
+- MCP server to enable AI coding assistants to search for functions given an interface and description
+- This is one of the features that got me excited about ScrapScript (<a href="https://scrapscript.org" target="_blank">ScrapScript</a>), for which which my friend Max and I implemented an <a href="httpsL//github.com/teknolagi/scrapscript" target="_blank">interpreter and compiler</a>.

 ## Myxa